scala/scala-parser-combinators/README.md

  * A more complicated example, [Building a lexer and parser with Scala's Parser Combinators](https://enear.github.io/2016/03/31/parser-combinators/)
  * "Combinator Parsing", chapter 33 of [_Programming in Scala, Third Edition_](http://www.artima.com/shop/programming_in_scala), shows how to use this library to parse arithmetic expressions and JSON.
 The second half of the chapter examines how the library is implemented.

-## Adding an SBT dependency
+## Adding an sbt dependency
-To depend on scala-parser-combinators in SBT, add something like this to your build.sbt:
+To depend on scala-parser-combinators in sbt, add something like this to your build.sbt:

 ```
 libraryDependencies += "org.scala-lang.modules" %% "scala-parser-combinators" % "1.1.2"